'Catch-22' Author Joseph Heller Dies

-Reviewers maintained that the writing, while often hilarious, was often choppy and confusing, and that the hero, Yossarian, and others, often buffoonish and evil Army Air Force officers, were unlike the "real" Air Force.
-Critics also found the anti-war message of the novel untrue to the almost crusade-like spirit with which most of this country went to war in 1941.
+Reviewers maintained that the writing, while often hilarious, was often choppy and confusing, and that the bewildered everyman protagonist, Yossarian, and other, often buffoonish and evil Army Air Forces officers were unlike the "real" military.
+Critics also found the anti-war message of the novel untrue to the almost crusadelike spirit with which most of this country went to war in 1941.

 However, the novel acquired a fervent following, including the legendary writer-critic S.J.
 Perelman, who praised the book to anyone who would listen, and NBC newsman John Chancellor, who proudly posted "Yossarian Lives" stickers around his network's offices.

 In 1970, Paramount Pictures released its film version of "Catch-22," with a screenplay by Buck Henry.
-It was directed by Mick Nichols and starred Alan Arkin as Yossarian and was a great hit.
+It was directed by Mike Nichols and starred Alan Arkin as Yossarian and was a great hit.

-Another measure of the book's influence is its title.
-"Catch-22" has entered our very language as a term for the impossibility of accomplishing a task or achieving a dream.
-The 1993 New Shorter Oxford English Dictionary defines the term as "a condition or consequence that precludes success, a dilemma where the victim cannot win."
+Another measure of the book's influence is its very title.
+"Catch-22" has entered our language as a term for the impossibility of accomplishing a task or achieving a dream.
+The 1993 New Shorter Oxford English Dictionary defines Catch-22 as "a condition or consequence that precludes success, a dilemma where the victim cannot win."

-A final measure of the enduring popularity of Mr. Heller and his work occurred in 1986, at event marking the 25th anniversary of the book's publication.
-Mr. Heller, who received a standing ovation, was all but mobbed when he spoke to cadets filling a cavernous auditorium at the Air Force Academy.
+A final measure of the enduring popularity of Heller and his work came in 1986, at an event marking the 25th anniversary of the book's publication.
+Heller, who received a standing ovation, was all but mobbed when he spoke to cadets filling a cavernous auditorium at the Air Force Academy.
 The author was swamped by requests for autographs and questions about his "Catch-22" characters and said he found the gathering "an intoxicating experience."

-Mr. Heller based his novel on his own World War II experience as a B-25 bombardier who flew 60 combat missions in the Mediterranean theater in the war.
+Heller based his novel on his own World War II experience as a B-25 bombardier who flew 60 combat missions in the Mediterranean theater.
 His hero, Capt.
-John Yossarian, also a bombardier, was stationed with his squadron on the fictional Mediterranean island of Pianosa.
-The book consists of Yossarian's quest to leave the war and constantly raises the issue of sanity – how sane is it to continue to fly missions in which there seems a mathematical certainty that you will be killed sooner or later?
+John Yossarian, also a bombardier, was stationed with his squadron on the Mediterranean island of Pianosa.
+The book consists of Yossarian's quest to simply leave the war and constantly raises the issue of sanity: How sane is it to continue to fly missions in which there seems a mathematical certainty that you will be killed sooner or later?

-To avoid combat, Yossarian does everything from poisoning the squadron's soap supply to altering combat maps.
+To avoid combat, Yossarian does everything from poisoning the squadron's food to altering combat maps.
 His great goal is to be judged insane and thus "unfit" for combat.
-In addition to the fact that everyone in charge of Yossarian's Air Force seems to be insane themselves, there is that great stumbling block, "Catch-22."
+In addition to the fact that everyone in charge of Yossarian's Air Force seems to be insane, there is that great stumbling block, Catch-22.

 The heart of the conversation, and the book, occurs when Yossarian asks, "You mean there's a catch?"

-The books include stunning dialogue and singularly ineffectual if not evil supporting characters.
-There was the immensely shy and unfortunately named Major Major.
-There was the ever outraged General Dreedle, and the unforgetable mad-hatter of a war profiteer Milo Minderbinder.
-A mark of Minderbinder's mad genius is his convoluted and surprisingly profitable operation of buying eggs in Malta for seven cents apiece and selling them in Pianosa for five cents.
+The book's highlights include stunning dialogue and singularly ineffectual if not evil supporting characters.
+There is the immensely shy and unfortunately named Major Major.
+There is the ever-outraged General Dreedle and the unforgettable Mad Hatter of a war profiteer, Milo Minderbinder.
+A mark of Minderbinder's mad genius is his convoluted and surprisingly profitable operation of buying eggs in Malta for 7 cents apiece and selling them in Pianosa for 5 cents.

-Yossarian, who eventually leaves combat by trying to row a boat to neutral Sweden, reappears with many of his Air Force compatriots in Mr. Heller's 1994 novel, "Closing Times."
-The novel takes place in New York 50 years after the war with a message is ultimately nearly as bleak as "Catch-22."
+Yossarian, who eventually leaves combat by trying to row a boat to neutral Sweden, reappears with many of his Army Air Forces compatriots in Heller's 1994 novel "Closing Times."
+The novel takes place in New York 50 years after the war with a message ultimately nearly as bleak as that of "Catch-22."

-A 1948 graduate of New York University, he received a master's degree in English from Columbia University in 1949 before spending a year at Oxford University as a Fulbright scholar.
+He was a 1948 graduate of New York University and received a master's degree in English from Columbia University in 1949 before spending a year at Oxford University as a Fulbright scholar.

-Mr. Heller, who maintained that the work that made perhaps the earliest and most lasting influence on him was a prose version of Iliad, saw his writing compared to J.D.
-Salinger, Mark Twain, Nathaniel West and Franz Kafka.
+Heller, who said that the work that made perhaps the earliest and longest-lasting impression on him was a prose version of the Iliad, saw his writing compared to that of J.D.
+Salinger, Mark Twain, Nathanael West and Franz Kafka.

 His first published works were short stories in Esquire and the Atlantic magazines in 1947 and 1948.
 The first chapter of the novel that became "Catch-22" appeared in New World Writing magazine in 1955.

-He wrote screenplays for "Sex and the Single Girl" in 1964, "Casino Royale" in 1967, and "Dirty Dingus Magee" in 1970.
-Under the name Max Orange, Mr. Heller wrote scripts for the 1960s television series "McHale's Navy."
+He wrote screenplays for "Sex and the Single Girl" in 1964, "Casino Royale" in 1967 and "Dirty Dingus Magee" in 1970.
+Under the name Max Orange, Heller wrote scripts for the 1960s television series "McHale's Navy."

 His marriage to the former Shirley Held ended in divorce.